mj1618/python-turtle-tutorial/README.md

 __Algorithm__ - a sequence of steps that achieves an outcome.
 Often algorithms require a certain understanding to the crux of a problem to become clear.

+__Function__ - a block of code that can be called by a name and round brackets.
+E.g. `the_function()`.

+__Object__ - objects are a more complicated construct that you don't need to understand fully for this tutorial.
+Objects store data, but also have functions.
+The only object we will be referring to is the `world` object.

+__Comment__ - this is used to add notes to code, but are ignored by the program itself.
+Comments start with a `#` character and continue to the end of the line.

 ## Step 1: Get setup

 First go to [https://replit.com/@mj1618/TurtleTutorial](https://replit.com/@mj1618/TurtleTutorial) and click "Fork repl" to take a personal copy of this tutorial.